podymniak/nexudus-booking/README.md

 ## Description
 This tool is designed to facilitate room bookings from Google Calendar for office spaces that are integrated with the Nexudus booking system.
-- Currently, the tool operates only within the Warsaw timezone.

 ## How to Push to Google Apps Script